Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 The main solution contains the Azure Functions project.

 When using VS Code, you can launch the Functions in the Debugger console (Ctrl-shift-D).

-This Media Services Functions example is based on .NET 5 Azure Functions.

 For more on information on .NET 5 & Azure Functions, see [this repository](https://github.com/Azure/azure-functions-dotnet-worker).